EducationMoney.com Logo

 APPLICATION AND AWARD PROCESS:

-Application Procedure: A 5-year State plan must be submitted.
-The plan must be jointly developed by the Secretary and the State or Indian Tribe and written after consultation by the State agency with appropriate public and non-profit private agencies and community-based organizations.
-The plan must coordinate the provision services under Title IV-B with services under other Federal or federally-assisted programs serving the same populations.
+Application Procedure: 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+A 5-year plan must be submitted.
+A full plan (every five years) or a plan update is due for submission by June 30th of each year.
+The plan must be jointly developed by the Secretary and the state or Indian tribe and written after consultation with appropriate public and nonprofit private agencies and community-based organizations.
+The plan must coordinate the provision of services under Title IV-B with services under other Federal or federally-assisted programs serving the same populations.

 Award Procedure: Funds will be approved after the State plan, or annual update, is submitted and approved.